 II.
 Admissions Policies

 The special education faculty is aware of the need to prepare a diverse group of leadership personnel and scholars.
 We seek to bring to our program individuals of varied cultural, racial, and ethnic backgrounds, diverse life experiences and lifestyles, and diverse physical abilities and challenges.
 As an equal opportunity institution, Michigan State University encourages applications from individuals of racial/ethnic minority groups and/or people with disabilities.

-All applicants must first meet requirements of the University, College of Education, and Department.
+All applicants must first meet the requirements of the University, College of Education, and Department.
 Tenure-stream faculty in the special education program make admissions recommendations to the Chair of the Department, and offers of admission originate from our Department office.